roverandrew/keepitclean/README.md

         <ol type="a">
             <li>API Gateway makes a request based on the policy returned by the Authorizer Handler.
 Either:
                 <ol type="I">
-                    <li>Client user connects to the WebSocket.
+                    <li id="step-3-auth">Client user connects to the WebSocket.
                         This indicates that the policy has been evaluated to an authenticated request.
 The Connect Route Handler is then invoked.
                     </li>
                     <li>403 network error is returned to the client.
 This indicates that the policy has been evaluated to an unauthenticated request.</li>